The-Affair-Magazine/theaffairmag/_posts/2021-05-31-fermi-paradox.md

 layout: post
 title: "The Fermi Paradox"
 author: "Ameya Aneja"
-image: images/post-images/may-2021/the fermi paradox.png
+image: /images/post-images/may-2021/the fermi paradox.png
-excerpt: "'Somewhere, something incredible is waiting to be known.'~ Carl Sagan.

-Ideologically, it seems futile and tactless to think that life will only exist on Earth: one of the many enigmatic, mundane, and tiny objects in this seemingly infinite universe.
-At the same time, we have never been able to rationally determine if these special circumstances and provisions on Earth are the same at a place farther beyond which remains unexplored."
+excerpt: "We have never been able to rationally determine if these special circumstances and provisions on Earth are the same at a place farther beyond which remains unexplored."
 category: "Science"
 ---